Description

 Dead Zone

-If the deviation is less than half of the dead zone value [Sp] - [Xctr] < [Nz]/2, after seven program cycles, the control output value remains unchanged until the deviation exceeds the zone.
+If the deviation is less than half of the dead zone value [Sp] - [Xctr] < [Nz]/2, the control output value remains unchanged for seven program cycles.
+It changes only when the deviation exceeds the zone.

 Scale Factor

 Kp must be greater than 0.
 Set Kp to adjust the gain effect of the ratio.
 The larger the value, the greater the gain effect.
-If the scale factor is set to 0.1, this function block outputs 1/10 of a deviation; If it is set to 100, the output is 100 times the deviation.
+If the scale factor is set to 0.1, the output is 1/10 of the deviation.
+If it is set to 100, the output is 100 times the deviation.

 Integral Time(s)